vocalpy/vocalpy/docs/getting_started/quickstart.md

 +++

 The last data type we'll look at is for annotations.
 Such annotations are important for analysis of aocustic communication and behavior.
-Under the hood, VocalPy uses the pyOpenSci package [crowsetta](https://github.com/vocalpy/crowsetta).
+Under the hood, VocalPy uses the pyOpenSci package {py:mod}`crowsetta` (https://github.com/vocalpy/crowsetta).

 ```{code-cell} ipython3
 import vocalpy as voc